Deploying a Server for Bioinformatics Research

 JupyterHub

-conda install -c conda-forge jupyterhub jupyterlab notebook jupyter-lsp-python jupyterlab-lsp
+mamba install jupyterhub jupyterlab notebook jupyter-lsp-python jupyterlab-lsp jupyterlab-git

 I recommend to install the jupyterlab-lsp, a powerful coding assistance for JupyterLab.
 Another useful plugin is jupyterlab-execute-time, which can display cell timings in JupyterLab.
 Use the following command to install it: